Pasadena Humane Is More Than Shelter

 First published in the Nov.
-4 print issue of the Outlook Valley Sun.
+6 print issue of the Glendale News Press.

 Pasadena Humane has been providing compassion and care for abused and neglected animals in our community for nearly 120 years.